Australian Industrial Relations Commission (AIRC) Centennial Prize

 1 place available each year.

-The winner of the AIRC Centennial Prize will receive a cash prize equal to the net annual income of the fund and a commemorative certificate of the award.
+The winner of the AIRC Centennial Prize will receive $1000 and a commemorative certificate of the award.

 The prize is open to undergraduate and graduate students who have undertaken study in the Faculty of Business and Economics or the Faculty of Arts at the University of Melbourne.